ngb1/HW9-SQL/README.md

 #### Data Modeling

-I inspected the CSVs and sketch out an ERD of the tables.
+I inspected the CSVs and sketched out an ERD of the tables.
 I used the following tool to pertform this sketch: [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).

 After several iterations I obtained the following structure, that worked fine when importing the csv data into the data base.
 ![thereal_QuickDBD-export.png](thereal_QuickDBD-export.png)